webwart/03_src-Python/00_python.md

 -2- SQLiteDatabaseBrowser ¦ SQuirreL SQL

 Sion-Desk - I will install both software.
 Both might also be availabe as protable version.

+### SAT 21-11-2020

+Created directroy for excises from the book Programming Python from Mark Lutz (Calibre).
+I learned today how to use the interactive window and jupyther notbook in VScode.

+C:\Users\Public\03_src\python\Book-LearningProgrammingPython